joehillen/sysz/README.md

 - Runs sudo automatically and only if necessary.
 - Shows status after every command.
 - Supports both services and timers.
-- TODO Select multiple units using TAB key.
+- Select multiple units using TAB key.
-- TODO Only shows prompts commands based on running state (show "start" only if not running).
+- Only shows prompts commands based on current state (show "start" only if not running).

 # Requirements